Hieromon/AutoConnect/mkdocs/apiconfig.md

 ### <i class="fa fa-caret-right"></i> portalTimeout

 Specify the timeout value of the captive portal in [ms] units.
-It is valid when the station is not connected and does not time out if the station is connected to the ESP module in SoftAP mode (ie Attempting WiFi connection with the portal function).
+It is valid when the station is not connected and does not time out if the station is connected to the ESP module in SoftAP mode (i.e. Attempting WiFi connection with the portal function).
 If 0, the captive portal will not be timed-out.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd><span class="apidef">unsigned long</span><span class="apidesc">Captive portal timeout value.
 The default value is 0.</span></dd>